carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 exercises: 10
 questions:
 - What does raw Twitter data look like?
-- What are some ways of looking at Twitter JSONL data?
+- What are some built-in ways of looking at Twitter JSONL data with Jupyter?
 - Which pieces of a tweet should I pay attention to?

 objectives:
-- Getting acquainted with a dataset
+- Getting acquainted with how JSONL looks
+- Accessing Twitter data in a human-readable way

 keypoints:
 - Tweets arrive as JSONL, a super common format.